Building a Robust, Extensible Kubernetes Ingress Architecture

 After Helm install, run:

-kubectl get svc ingress-nginx-controller -n ingress-nginx
+kubectl get svc ingress-nginx-controller -n ingress-nginx -

 Note the

-(AWS ELB DNS). -
+EXTERNAL-IP(AWS ELB DNS). -

 In Route 53 (or your provider), create: